How to Build AND HIRE a

-Struggling to get the word out about your startup’s product or service without breaking the bank?
+Struggling to get the word out about your brand’s product or service without breaking your cashflow?
 Stuck between that proverbial rock and a hard place and unsure how to grow your market share while boosting profitability?
 The answer is marketing and digital marketing, specifically.
 It’s a vital consideration, no matter what your industry or niche might be.

 This leaves you faced with the prospect of having to hire a marketing team.
 It can be confusing and convoluted, but having marketing professionals on your side is essential.
 Of course, you might be wondering if you really need to hire a marketing team just yet – could you outsource your needs?
 You could, and both options have their pros and cons.

 Pros and Cons: Hiring vs. Outsourcing

 Before we get too far into the discussion, let’s talk about the pros and cons of hiring a marketing team for your company versus outsourcing your needs.
 Our advice is this.
 Don’t hire a team unless you are already printing money.
 Meaning, your product is a hit and sales are already flowing.
 DON’T EXPECT A MARKETING TEAM TO FIX A SALES PROBLEM.
 A MARKETING TEAM IS, GENERALLY SPEAKING, A MANAGEMENT TEAM.
 Management means you have already discovered the goldmine(s) and need them to dig deeper.